kojodoc/kojodoc.github.io/reference/scala.md

 <a name="control-blocks">
 **2.2 Blocks**

 A block is a chunk of code.
 It can be used in looping (to specify what to do multiple times) or selection (to specify the alternative code paths) or while defining a new function or command (as the body of the function or command).
-So it is important to learn about blocks before we move any further.
+So it is important for you to learn about blocks before you move any further.

 A block is any code between `{` and `}`.
 In Scala, a block has the following important functions: